Being a footballer means so much more than running around a field and kicking a ball.

 Leon Goretzka looked like another one of THOSE Bayern Munich signings in 2018.
 The type of Bayern signing where they throw money at the best players in the German Bundesliga so that they can dominate even more.

 It looked that way until Leon came back from the global COVID pandemic, fitter and stronger than ever.
-Enough to force his way into the starting lineup.
+He transformed himself during the coronavirus period, enough to force his way into the starting lineup.

 Final Views On The Fittest Football Players